What’s the tallest mountain in Massachusetts?

 Do check out the official Mount Greylock website for great resources like trail maps, campsite reservations, and hours.

 So what about you?
-Have you been to Mount Greylock?
+Have you been to Mount Greylock and the Berkshires, MA?
 What was your visit like?
 If you haven’t been, does it appeal?
 Do share!